jarusll/the-logs/index.md

 layout: layouts/home.html
 ---

+# 2022-05-15

+Plan is to dockerize a fullstack sample app.
+This evil & emacs combo is working very good.
+I don't want to switch my workflow to evil fully.
+I just want vim's powerful motions.
+For the rest, emacs will do.

+# 2022-05-14

+I switched to `evil-mode`.
+The plan is to use evil-mode for editable buffers & emacs for read-only buffers.

+I had my personal day.

 # 2022-05-13

 I wasn't able to complete the challenge but on the upside I can write programs literate style now.